mcpgovernance/mcp-profile-docs/source/preface.rst

 You are free to Share (to copy, distribute and transmit) and to Remix (to adapt) the documentation under the following conditions:

 - Attribution.
-You must attribute this documentation to `Marine Community Profile Governance Committee <http://www.aodn.org.au/mcp-governance>`_.
+You must attribute this documentation to `Marine Community Profile Governance Committee.

 - Share Alike.
 If you alter, transform, or build upon this work, you may distribute the resulting work only under the same or similar license to this one.